Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

     > [Info] The number remains in the search bar when you add an offer to the bill list.
 When you click the search bar with that number again, the search results list for this number is displayed again.

-### Select a voucher offer
+### Select a pre&dash;printed voucher offer

-Scan the barcode printed on a voucher card to add an additional amount to the voucher.
+Select a voucher offer that allows you to identify and charge a pre-printed voucher.
+You can then scan the voucher code with a barcode scanner or add the card code manually.

 #### Prerequisites

-- Your company uses the KNISTR integration.
+- Your company uses the KNISTR integration or another integration, with which vouchers can be pre-printed.

 #### Procedure